gsrohde/BioCroCppTests/README.md

 like.
 But since this is only a rough draft of an interface, I have stopped short of anything approaching comprehensive user-oriented documentation.

+`BioCro_Extended.h` provides slightly lower-level classes (vis. `Dynamical_system` and `Solver`), as well as some convenience functions for obtaining objects of such classes.
+(It also provides some utility functions mainly useful in writing the tests.)
+Note that `Dynamical_system` is aliased to `std::shared_ptr<dynamical_system>` rather than simply to `dynamical_system`, thus shielding the user from some of the messier details of working with the `BioCro.so` library.
+But of course, to make this name from the interface usable, we need to provide complete usage information: for example, we should tell the user that `Dynamical_system` objects have a member function called `get_differential_quantity_names()`, we should describe what that function does, and we should make clear that it must be called on a `Dynamical_system` object `ds` with
+`ds->get_differential_quantity_names()` rather than with `ds.get_differential_quantity_names()`.

 ### Preventing direct use of exposed BioCro classes